Hurts leads Eagles in comeback win to snap 3-game skid

 The Eagles won’t have much time to start again with a Thursday night date against the defending Super Bowl champion Tampa Bay Buccaneers.

 “We’re going to go back to Philly with this win.
 Probably not enjoy it for 24 hours, but maybe 12 since we got a short week and get back to work.
-We got a big one this week,” says Hurts.
+We got a big one this week,” Hurts said.

 Kickoff between the Eagles and Bucs comes Thursday at 8:20 p.m.